mainmatter/ember-simple-auth/packages/simple-auth/README.md

 [API docs for `Authorizers.Base`](http://ember-simple-auth.simplabs.com/ember-simple-auth-api-docs.html#SimpleAuth-Authorizers-Base)).

-To use a custom authorizer, register it with Ember's container and configure it in the global configuration object:
+To use a custom authorizer, register it with Ember's container and configure it in the global environment object:

 ```js
 import Base from 'simple-auth/authorizers/base';